Advice on corona for women who are pregnant or breastfeeding

 What do we know about pregnancy and the coronavirus?

-The Norwegian Institute of Public Health (NIPH) also offers advice to pregnant and breastfeeding women.
+The Norwegian Institute of Public Health (NIPH) offers further advice to pregnant and breastfeeding women.

 Should I take special precautions?